Highway 61 Revisited: Reception and legacy

 Most of the songs on Highway 61 Revisited have remained important, in varying degrees, to Dylan's live performances since 1965.
 According to his website, he has played "Like a Rolling Stone" over 2,000 times, "Highway 61 Revisited" more than 1,700 times, "Ballad of a Thin Man" over 1,000 times, and most of the other songs between 150 and 500 times.

 The influence of the songs on Highway 61 Revisited can be heard in many cover versions.
 "Like a Rolling Stone" has been recorded by artists including the Rolling Stones, on their live album Stripped, David Bowie and Mick Ronson on Heaven and Hull, Johnny Winter on Raisin' Cain, and Jimi Hendrix at the Monterey Pop Festival.
 My Chemical Romance's version of "Desolation Row" was featured in the film Watchmen in 2009.
 The song has also been covered by the Grateful Dead on their album Postcards of the Hanging.
 "Just Like Tom Thumb's Blues" has been recorded by Judy Collins, Linda Ronstadt, Nina Simone and Neil Young.
-The title track was covered by PJ Harvey, Karen O and Billy Joel.
+The title track was covered by Johnny Winter, PJ Harvey, Karen O and Billy Joel.

 Track listing

-All songs written by Bob Dylan.
-The timings are for the stereo mix – the mono mix totals nearly 3 minutes less, with most of the difference accounted for by A3, B1 and B3.
+All songs are written by Bob Dylan.
+The timings are for the stereo mix – the mono mix totals nearly 3 minutes less, with most of the difference accounted for by songs 3, 6, and 8.